readandprogress/reading.is-a.dev/_posts/2023-04-30-my-first-impressions-of-pokémon-horizons.md

 date:   2023-04-30 00:00:00 -0000
 author: Reading
 categories: Anime
-excerpt:The new Pokémon anime series has dropped in Japan! and I have some mostly positive thoughts about it.
+excerpt: The new Pokémon anime series has dropped in Japan! and I have some mostly positive thoughts about it.
 Bear in mind that this post contains spoilers for the first three episodes. give our take.
 ---
 ![Liko and Roy with their Partners!](https://i.ibb.co/J2YMCd8/Pokemon-Horizons.webp)